-- inspect the property due to be vacant. - advise outgoing tenant of procedures at tenancy end (rent payments, services, keys etc.) - encourage (and for certain items, require) the outgoing tenant to leave the property in a reasonable condition (removing their possessions, cleaning up, decoration). - obtain feedback from the outgoing tenant about reasons for leaving through the Termination of Tenancy Satisfaction Survey (necessary for effective monitoring and future void management). - begin the process of finding a new tenant.
+- inspect the property due to be vacant. - advise outgoing tenant of procedures at tenancy end (rent payments, services, keys etc.) - advise (and for certain items, require) the outgoing tenant to leave the property in a reasonable condition (removing their possessions, cleaning up, decoration).
+Any rechargeable repairs debt will be recovered by taking money from the credit of the rent account or debt and enforcement action. - obtain feedback from the outgoing tenant about reasons for leaving through the Termination of Tenancy Satisfaction Survey (necessary for effective monitoring and future void management). - begin the process of finding a new tenant.